[Skip to Content]

 Lighting Design

-In a Lighting Design presentation, the Thespian must prepare a presentation of lighting designs for a published work written for the theatre.
-Designs for performances of original work, poetry, fiction, screenplays, television, or any other medium are not permitted.
-Only one Thespian may be involved in the design.
-No collaborations are permitted.
+For a Lighting Design entry, the Thespian must prepare and present lighting designs for a published work written for the theatre.
+Designs for performances of original work, poetry, fiction, screenplays, television, concerts, or any other medium are not permitted.
+Only one (1) Thespian may be involved in the design; no collaborations are permitted.
 Designs for either theoretical or realized productions are acceptable.
+The Thespian must prepare the following:

 1. A light plot (digital or physical; scale should be 1/4-inch or 1/2-inch = 1 foot), indicating all information necessary to ensure clear understanding of the designer’s intentions and large enough for the adjudicators to see the details.